olwend/dummyapi_js/README.md

 2. Set up Jenkins with the admin password

-3. Can access container via docker using name as shown above docker ps
+3. Can access container via docker using name as shown above

         docker exec -it dummyapi_jenkins_1 bash